tts-tcq-2024/paradigm-shift-in-cs-prabhatkapse/README.md

 - Technology changes due to obsolescence
 - Sensors may be from different vendors with different accuracy
 - Predicting the future requires Astrology!
+- Though we are starting with warning levels for all parameters, customers may give feedback to have warnings only for some parameters and not others.
+Minimize the change needed for such 'tuning'.

 ## Keep it Simple